MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/tax-document.md

 ## Unified Tax US

-This preview introduces the `Unified US Tax` prebuilt model, which automatically detects and extracts data from `W2`, `1098`, `1040`, and `1099`  tax forms in submitted documents.
+The `Unified US Tax` prebuilt model automatically detects and extracts data from `W2`, `1098`, `1040`, and `1099`  tax forms in submitted documents.
 These documents can be composed of many tax or non-tax-related documents.
 The model only processes the forms it supports.

 :::image type="content" source="../media/us-unified-tax-diagram.png" alt-text="Screenshot of a Unified Tax processing diagram.":::